 - Need this vegan?
-Substitute the chicken for tofu cubes or cauliflower florets.
+Substitute the breast meat for tofu cubes or cauliflower florets.

 - Need this gluten free?
 Use liquid aminos, tamari, or coconut aminos instead of the soy.
 Make sure to use gluten free Hoisin sauce (affiliate) as well.

 - Want this spicy?
 Use 1 to 2 teaspoons of hot chili oil, red pepper flakes, or sambal oelek.

 - Want more vegetables?
 Use broccoli, carrots, red bell pepper, and zucchini.

 How to Make

 Prep all the ingredients for our Panda Express string bean chicken copycat recipe ahead of time because this recipe comes together quickly.

 - Gather all the marinade ingredients, then whisk them together in a bowl.
 Pour over the thinly sliced breast meat and allow it to marinate for 30 minutes.